-- 1. Remove the following drain plugs to drain coolant from the fresh-water cooling system: - Drain plug on heat exchanger - Remove the large hose from the engine block water circulating pump, or drain plug on circulation pump - Drain plugs on the cylinder block (one on each side) - 2.
-Remove the following drain plugs to raw water from the fresh-water cooling system: - Drain plug on oil cooler - Drain plug on heat exchanger - Drain plug on the bottom of each exhaust manifold - 3.
-After system has drained completely, coat all the drain plugs with PerfectSeal (or equivalent) and reinstall in the proper locations.
+- 1. Remove the following drain plugs to drain coolant from the fresh-water cooling system: - Drain plug on heat exchanger - Remove the large hose from the engine block water circulating pump, or drain plug as shown in Figure 11-11. - Drain plugs on the cylinder block (one on each side) - 2.
+Remove the following drain plugs to raw water from the fresh-water cooling system: - Drain plug on oil cooler - Drain plug on heat exchanger - Drain plug on the bottom of each exhaust manifold - After system has drained completely, coat all the drain plugs with PerfectSeal (or equivalent) and reinstall in the proper locations.
 Reinstall the hose(s) on the water circulating pump and tighten the clamps securely.